Topology of singular foliations of closed 1-forms on orbifolds: Introduction

 The paper is organized as follows.
 In Section \ref{sec:2}, we provide a brief overview of the main notions and terminology used throughout the paper, closely following \cite{V}.
 In particular, we define closed 1-forms of Morse type, introduce the notions of $G$-paths and the orbifold fundamental group, and construct the homomorphism of periods associated with closed 1-forms on orbifolds.
 Section \ref{sec:3} is devoted to study some topological properties of a natural foliation-type object related to any closed 1-form of Morse type on a compact orbifold, which we refer to as the singular foliation.
 After showing some preliminary results, we characterize when all leaves of such singular foliations are compact and give a complete description of how compact and non-compact leaves co-occur within the ambient orbifold.
-This is the content of Theorem \ref{thm1} and \ref{thm2}, respectively.
+This is the content of Theorem \ref{thm1}.
 In Section \ref{sec:4}, we deal with intrinsically harmonic closed 1-forms on Riemannian orbifolds and define the notion of transitivity in terms of positive $G$-paths.
 We prove several interesting results around the notion of transitive closed 1-form of Morse type, thus employing some of them to characterize harmonic closed 1-forms of Morse type by means of transitivity, see Theorem \ref{thm3}.
 Finally, in Section \ref{sec:5}, we provide some examples which allow to illustrate our main results.
 Most of these examples are obtained by adapting the connected sum operation constructions developed in \cite{FKL}.

 We are grateful to Fernando Studzinski for several insightful discussions.
-L\'opez-Garcia was supported by Grant 2022/04705-8 Sao Paulo Research Foundation - FAPESP.
-Valencia was supported by Grant 2024/14883-6 Sao Paulo Research Foundation - FAPESP.
+D. L\'opez-Garcia was supported by Grant 2022/04705-8 Sao Paulo Research Foundation - FAPESP.
+F. Valencia was supported by Grant 2024/14883-6 Sao Paulo Research Foundation - FAPESP.